Managing ObesityA practical guide for clinicians

 By Saffron Whitehead and Gul Bano

 Managing Obesity has been written specifically for non-specialists (GPs, junior doctors and medical students) who increasingly need to treat obese patients.
 The book begins with an overview of the causes of obesity, the mechanisms that lead to individuals becoming obese and the health issues associated with being obese.
-Later chapters discuss how obesity can be managed and advanced treatment options, including surgery.
+Later chapters discuss how obesity can be managed, including advanced pharmacotherapy options and surgery.

 1 Fats the issue